dophucduy/IOT_Arduino_SmartWater/README.md

 CODE BELONGS TO @The3dit0r - Tran Dang Minh Quan

 I implemented the prototype, the very first code of this system but still it cannot transport water.
 Thanks to Quan, he did it successfully without any help, individually.
 However, in final deployment, the energy supplier - 5V Pin from arduino board was insufficient for other external device; therefore, the system ran out in the middle.
-However, the system still can be manipulated manually through buttons, but not Arduino Serial Bluetooth mobile app
+However, the system still can be manipulated manually through buttons, but not thoroughly manipulated via Arduino Serial Bluetooth mobile app due to lack of energy

+___
 Topic 8 - IOT102

 Smart Water Pouring System